spettersson/splunk4patientprivacy/data_guide.md

 While it’s technically possible to store all sourcetypes for all products from all vendors in a single add-on, best practice is create a separate add-on for each vendor.
 This improves manageability and makes it easier to maintain configurations.

-To create an add-on, download and execute the following [bash script](https://github.com/spettersson/splunk4patientprivacy/blob/92e977ac752a40383dad873b391d34c68046172b/scripts/create_addon.sh).
+To create an add-on locally on your host, download and execute the following [bash script](https://github.com/spettersson/splunk4patientprivacy/blob/92e977ac752a40383dad873b391d34c68046172b/scripts/create_addon.sh).

 Subsequently, to define the sourcetype(s), go into `./defaulf/props.conf` and add a single stanza per sourcetype: